Against the background of analogues

 It is difficult to say exactly what the new car will be - now we can more or less confidently talk only about the concept.
 It has long been known from numerous sources that Russia has long abandoned the creation of a supersonic analogue of the Tu-160: the new bomber will be subsonic, inconspicuous, and made with the “flying wing” aerodynamic design.
 That is, it is seen as a conditional analogue of the American B-2 or B-21 bombers.
 Moreover, the first rather than the second.
 At least if we talk about the size and basic performance characteristics.
 Recall that the B-21, according to the previously presented data, will be smaller than the B-2 and will receive more modest characteristics, in particular, a smaller combat radius and lower combat load.

-The French Air & Cosmos magazine previously gave a general idea of how the aircraft will look: however, the image is rather rough, and the device itself is vaguely reminiscent of Lockheed Martin RQ-170 Sentinel unmanned reconnaissance aircraft.
-You can ignore the rest of the images that “walk” around the Web: they most likely have nothing to do with reality at all.
+A general idea of how the plane will look was previously given by the French magazine Air & Cosmos: however, the image is rather rough, and the device itself vaguely resembles the Lockheed Martin RQ-170 Sentinel unmanned reconnaissance aircraft.
+You can ignore the rest of the images "walking" on the Web: they, most likely, have nothing to do with reality at all.

 What is known for sure is that in 2018, an announcement on a tender for experimental design work on an engine for a promising long-range aviation complex was published on the government procurement website.
 According to the data presented, the main and duplicate electronic engine systems must ensure the flight of the aircraft for up to 30 hours.
 Fuel supply and hydromechanical control systems should remain operational at near-zero and negative overloads of up to 2,7 g and at temperatures from minus 60 to plus 50 degrees Celsius.
 The minimum engine life should be 12 years.
 This is a lot by Russian standards.